The cansim package provides R bindings to Statistics Canada’s

 catalogue numbers.

-package is available on CRAN and can be
+The cansim package is available on CRAN and can be

 installed directly using the default package installation process: